Dr. Alison Stuart CPsychol AFBPsS

 -Specialist expertise in supporting children impacted by domestic abuse.

 -Consultation within primary and secondary school in state and private sector.

 -Special interest in the use of EMDR in clinical practice.

 - Behavioural therapy

 -Individual therapy £110 per session.
 I endeavour to offer a limited number of lower cost spaces to clients where possible.
 Please contact to discuss availability.

 -Supervision for students or counselling psychologists in training £70.

 -Recognised provider with PruHealth, Cigna, Aviva and AXA PPP.
 Please note I do not accept BUPA referrals.

 Alison is also a visiting university lecturer and supervisor of counselling psychologists in training.
 She has supervised students from UEL, Surrey University, Regents College and City University often acting as an external supervisor for students who are engaged in adult or child placements.

-She also acts as an external supervisor and trainer for counselling services and pastoral support teams within primary and secondary schools.
+She also acts as an external supervisor and trainer for counselling services, pastoral support teams, primary and secondary schools.